 When to watch The Woman in White on BBC1

-Everything you need to know about the new BBC1 period drama based on Wilkie Collins' classic novel
+Everything you need to know about the BBC1 period drama based on Wilkie Collins' classic novel

 When is The Woman in White airing on the BBC?